 - A wi-fi connected thermostat that prevents your place from becoming cold enough for pipes to freeze may help.

 It is important to know about Water Back up Insurance and keep up with home maintenance to help prevent unsanitary perils and avoid damages caused by water.
 It is also a good idea to check with your agent or provider about what is and isn’t covered by your homeowner’s policy for extra protection and coverage.
 You should ask if any additional coverage is available that may be appropriate or fit for your residence.

-And if you’re ready to take that step in getting the help you need with coverage for a possible flood-prone area or just want clarification with your policy, do not hesitate to contact us today here at Team AIS in Denver, CO.
+And if you’re ready to take that step in getting the help you need with coverage for a possible flood-prone area or just want clarification on your policy, do not hesitate to contact us today here at Team AIS in Denver, CO.
 Say “hi!” to us in our chatbox at the lower right-hand of your screen and we will respond at the soonest possible time.
 We would also love to hear from you by calling our toll-free number at 1 (720) 221-8168.